mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2014-06-07-tyrol-mr-portrait.md

 ---
 layout: media
 title: "Happy doll"
-excerpt: "PaperFaces portrait of @tyrol-mr drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @tyrol_mr drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-tyrol-mr-twitter-lg.jpg
   teaser: paperfaces-tyrol-mr-twitter-teaser.jpg